2020 Call for Proposals to use NERSC Resources

 Accessing the ERCAP Allocations Request Form

 The ERCAP request form is accessed from the NERSC Help Desk at http://ercap.nersc.gov.
 You log in using your NERSC login name and password.
-If you have forgotten your NERSC password and if you have already set up the answers to your Security Questions, you can get a new password by following the link on the NIM login page:
+If you have forgotten your NERSC password you can get a new password by following the link on the Iris login page:

 After you have logged into https://ercap.nersc.gov, and you do not end up on the ERCAP Requests homepage, select Request a NERSC Allocation from the Can we Help You? menu.
 If you want to keep your current repository in 2020 make sure that you Click on the green Request a Project Renewal for 2020 button rather than start a request for a new project.